Gary trained as a fine artist at Duncan of Jordanstone College of Art.

-The 1991 King’s Theatre Pantomime, in Edinburgh, with Stanley Baxter, was the start of his career as a scenic artist.
-From here Gary moved to London where he worked at the National Theatre, in and around the West End and painted for Opera North and Glyndebourne Opera.
-During this period he travelled to Dubai to paint a party for a Sheik.
-In 1993 he travelled back to Scotland to take up a scenic artist post at the Royal Lyceum in Edinburgh and while there additionally painted for the Traverse and Playhouse Theatres.
-Looking for a new challenge, Gary travelled to Hong Kong in 1996 where he lived and worked for twelve years.
-He Initially worked freelance in Hong Kong and China before becoming the full time Scenic Artist/Lecturer in Applied Arts at the Hong Kong Academy for Performing Arts.
+Gary travelled to Hong Kong in 1996 where he lived and worked for twelve years.
+Initially working freelance in Hong Kong and China before becoming the Scenic Artist/Lecturer in Applied Arts at the Hong Kong Academy for Performing Arts.
 He remained there for seven years before moving to Walt Disney Imagineering where he became a Field Art Director for the new Hong Kong Disneyland.
-He field art directed Sleeping Beauty’s Castle and the Jungle River Cruise, amongst other attractions,
+Among the attractions he led the painting on were Sleeping Beauty’s Castle and the Jungle River Cruise.

-In 2014, Gary was the head scenic artist for the props at the opening and closing ceremonies for the Commonwealth games in Glasgow.
+He returned to Scotland in 2009 taking up a role as the Tutor, Scenic Art at the, then, RSAMD.
+In 2014, Gary was the head scenic artist for the props at the opening and closing ceremonies for the Commonwealth Games in Glasgow.